OfficeDev/O365-jQuery-CORS/README.md

 From your shell or command line:
 `git clone https://github.com/OfficeDev/O365-jQuery-CORS.git`

+### Step 2: Set up your Office 365 development environment

+In order to run this sample, you'll need an Office 365 Developer Site associated with your Azure Active Directory tenant.
+If you already have this configured, continue on to Step 3.
+However, if you don't, refer to [Set up your Office 365 development environment](https://msdn.microsoft.com/en-us/office/office365/howto/setup-development-environment) on MSDN to get set up.

-### Step 2:  Register the sample with your Azure Active Directory tenant
+### Step 3:  Register the sample with your Azure Active Directory tenant

 1. Sign in to the [Azure management portal](https://manage.windowsazure.com).
 2. Click **Active Directory** in the left hand nav.